 Who This Pattern Hurts Most

-The profile where this goes worst: a couple in their 30s with moderate income, where one partner has a long history of giving money to family without limits or discussion.
+The scenario where this goes worst: a couple in their 30s with moderate income, where one partner has a long history of giving money to family without limits or discussion.
 The giving feels like loyalty.
 It functions like a recurring expense that never appears on a budget, crowding out emergency funds, retirement contributions, and home savings.

 A Scripted Framework for Establishing Premarital Financial Borders